 Note: The Instax Mini 11 is pretty much the exact same camera as this, albeit without the textured finish.
 It's probably available for a cheaper price if you're looking to save some cash.

 • Cheap Instax film deals

-Available in brown or black, the Fujifilm instax mini 90 NEO CLASSIC is Fujifilm’s only instant camera to handily come with a rechargeable battery, which the company claims will last as long as 10 (credit card-sized) film packs.
+Available in brown or black, the Fujifilm Instax Mini 90 Neo Classic is Fujifilm’s only instant camera to handily come with a rechargeable battery, which the company claims will last as long as 10 (credit card-sized) film packs.
 With retro styling, it feels like it's pitched at the photo enthusiast, with some manual control over exposure and even the option to disable the built-in flash if you feel pictures are too bright.
-A double exposure mode extends creativity options for the curious, although results can be a bit hit and miss here, as does a shutter-release button above its lens, which doubles up as a selfie mirror (another shutter-release button is in the usual top-plate location).
+A double exposure mode extends creativity options for the curious (although results can be a bit hit and miss here) as does a shutter-release button above its lens, which doubles up as a selfie mirror (another shutter-release button is in the usual top-plate location).
 The advantage here over a cheaper instant-print camera is an LCD display strip at the back revealing your chosen settings.
 As usual, the viewfinder is tiny but adequate for purpose, while the faux leather finish to the bodywork adds a splash of style.
-It's the perfect instant camera if you're embarrassed to be seen holding an instax mini 9!

 • The best Instax photo albums